 Ari Mermelstein is Assistant Professor of Bible at Yeshiva University and assistant director of the YU Center for Jewish Law and Contemporary Civilization and the Israeli Supreme Court Project, both based at Cardozo Law School.
 He holds a PhD in Ancient Jewish History from NYU’s Department of Hebrew & Judaic Studies and a J.D. from NYU Law School.

-His publications include The Genesis of Beginnings: Creation, Covenant, and Conceptions of Historical Time in Second Temple Judaism (Brill), which focuses on conceptions of history in the Second Temple period, and, in progress, Feeling the Divine Presence at Qumran: Emotions, Power, and the Collective Identity of an Ancient Jewish Sect.
+His publications include The Genesis of Beginnings: Creation, Covenant, and Conceptions of Historical Time in Second Temple Judaism (Brill), which focuses on conceptions of history in the Second Temple period, and, in progress, The Power of Passion: Politics and Emotion in Ancient Judaism.
 Mermelstein’s current research agenda explores the pro-social, moral, and cognitive dimensions of emotion in ancient Judaism.
-His articles have appeared in Dead Sea Discoveries, Journal for the Study of Judaism, Journal of Ancient Judaism, and Biblical Interpretation.
+His articles have appeared in Dead Sea Discoveries, Journal for the Study of Judaism, Journal of Ancient Judaism, Journal for the Study of Pseudepigrapha, and Biblical Interpretation.

 Wilf campus - Belfer Hall